Skip to main content

 Bomb Shelter

-A team of church volunteers engaged the kids with hugs, high fives and tasty treats while the director toured us through the facility.
-The first stop was the bomb shelter.
 An underground bunker is a must when kids’ lives are at stake.
 Neat, single beds, each with a stuffy on the pillow are at the ready when the sirens sound.
 Sometimes the kids spend all night in the shelter, huddled in one corner, holding each other.

 If there is a daytime alert the children can continue their schooling at desks in the shelter.
-Fresh water is stored for these emergencies as well as well as a toilet.
+Fresh water is stored for these emergencies as well as a toilet.
 The orphanage can accommodate up to 70 children.

 Jocelyn and our translator couldn’t hold back the tears as they listened to stories of the trauma experienced by these precious children.